Emergent weight morphologies in deep neural networks: Results

 At later times during training, when the variance in the connectivities in adjacent layers has increased, the nonlinear dependence of the coupling terms $c_j$ in Eq.~\eqref{eq:intralayer} on these adjacent layers becomes important.
 We, therefore, asked whether the channel structure that arises due to the instability at short times gets modulated due to the higher-order coupling between layers at later stages during training.
-To investigate this, we defined an amplitude variable $R\equiv\sum_j r_j$.
-In the homogeneous state, each of the $N$ connectivities takes a value $1/N^2$, such that $R_{\text{hom}}=1/N$.
-When all the connectivity is focused onto a single node with $r_j=1$ and 0 for all others, we see that $R=1$.
-Therefore, $R$ is minimal at $N^{-1}$ if the channel is wide and takes its maximum value $R=1$ when only a single node has nonzero connectivity of 1.
-By explicitly considering the nearest neighbor layer dependencies of the layer-couplings $c_i$ in Eq.~\eqref{eq:intralayer} we derive the dynamics for $R$ and obtain to highest order in the fluctuations of individual connectivities $r$ (Supplemental Theory),
+To investigate this, we defined an amplitude variable $a_l\equiv N\sum_j r_j^{(l)}$.
+In the homogeneous state, each of the $N$ connectivities takes a value $N^{-2}$, such that in this case $a=1$ and the channel is wide.
+If all the connectivity is focused onto a single node with $r_j^{(l)}=1$ and 0 for all others, we see that $a=N$ and the channel has minimum width.
+By explicitly considering the nearest neighbour layer dependencies of the layer-couplings $c_i$ in Eq.~\eqref{eq:intralayer} we derive coupled differential equations for the amplitudes $a_l$ (Supplementary Theory).
+To the highest order in the fluctuations of individual connectivities $r$ this time evolution of $a_l$ comprises an interaction term of the form,

-Here, $c^{\text{right}}$ and $c^{\text{left}}$ summarize higher order, non-nearest neighbor contributions, and terms of order $\delta r$ are those that cannot be fully written in terms of the amplitude variable $R$ but still have a dependency on fluctuations on the level of individual nodes.

-Because of the bounds on $R$, $1-\sqrt{R^{(l)}N}$ is non-positive, such that this term always suppresses the change in R, and this suppression is directly coupled to the amplitudes $R^{(l\pm 1)}$ in adjacent layers, which thus describes negative feedback.
-This term, therefore, represents an inhibitive interaction between the channel amplitudes in neighbouring layers (Fig.~\ref{fig:2}e).
-Equation~\eqref{eq:channel-width} thus describes a lateral inhibition model which leads to lateral oscillations in the channel width with a periodicity of two layers.
-This is supported by the correlation function obtained from numerical simulations (Fig.~\ref{fig:2}f.)
+where, $c^{\text{R}}$ and $c^{\text{L}}$ summarise higher order, non-nearest neighbour contributions from the right and left layers.
+Because of the bounds on $a_l$, $1-\sqrt{a_{l}}$ is non-positive, such that this term always leads to a decrease in the value of $a_l$, and this decrease is directly coupled to the amplitudes $a_{l\pm 1}$ in adjacent layers.
+This interaction term therefore represents an inhibition by the channel amplitudes in neighbouring layers (Fig.~\ref{fig:3}a).
+Equation~\eqref{eq:channel-width} thus gives rise to a local anticorrelation of the channel amplitudes in adjacent layers.
+Globally, this yields an oscillatory modulation of the channel amplitude (Fig.~\ref{fig:3}b).
+For deep neural networks of a finite size this oscillatory modulation is influenced by the boundaries defined by the input and output layers.
+This is reflected in a decrease of the correlation function of channel amplitudes.
+Figure~\ref{fig:3}c shows the correlation function for neural networks of the depth as was used for our numerical experiments.